-Honey brown beer is not in the slightest bit difficult to make using a brew kit.
-If you have your own hives then the cost is about half of that from the bottle store, and fifty times as nice.
-The most difficult step is absolutely clean bottles for storing it in.
+Honey brown beer is not the slightest bit difficult to make using a brew-kit.
+If you have your own hives then the cost is about half of that from the liquor store, and fifty times as nice.
+The most difficult step is the methodical sterilising of your bottles.

-The larger the bottle the better as that is where the time and effort goes.
-But that does create a problem as you will probably drink more.
+The larger the bottle the better as that is where the time and effort go.
+But it does create a problem as you will probably drink more.

-It takes as much time to clean and sterilise a one-litre bottle as another of say 350 ml.
+It takes as much time to clean, sterilise and cap a one-litre bottle as another of say 350 ml.

-Geoffrey Chaucer, writing more than six hundred years ago was the first known author to call it a braggot.
-Certainly it is likely that honey brown beer went back long before that time as sugar only arrived much later on the scene.
+Geoffrey Chaucer, writing more than six-hundred years ago was the first known author to call it a braggot.
+Certainly it is likely that honey brown beer like mead went back long before that time as sugar and grapes only arrived much later on the scene.

-A braggot is to beer what mead is to wine; they both ferment the sugars in honey to alcohol and both take us back to the mists of time.
+A braggot is to beer what mead is to wine; they both ferment the sugars in honey to alcohol and take us back into the mists of time.

-I have no experience of making beer from basic principles, but I have been brewing mead and a honey brown beer from a kit for many years; the latter is far simpler and quicker.
-You can be enjoying your braggot after a week, but the wine really needs to mature for over a year; otherwise it is harsh like a cheap whiskey.
+I have no experience of making it from basic principles, but I have been brewing mead and a honey brown beer from a kit for many years.
+You can be enjoying your braggot after a week, though it is far better after a couple months, but the wine really needs to mature for half a year; otherwise it is harsh like a cheap-whiskey.

 Your beer kit contains hops and a malted barley extract.

-You will need a plastic bucket or large glass jar that will hold 25 or more litres.
-The lid must be airtight, with a hole drilled for an airlock bubbler.
+You will need a plastic bucket or large glass carboy that will hold 25 or more litres.
+The lid must be tight, with a hole drilled for an airlock.

-Choose a cool day when the temperature is below 20*C. If the wort goes above 22 degrees, unpleasant tasting esters are formed.
-Do not make your honey brown beer in midsummer unless you have a way of keeping it cool.
+Choose a cool day when the temperature is below 20oC.
+If the wort goes above 22 degrees, unpleasant tasting esters are formed.
+Do not make your honey brown beer in midsummer unless you have a way of keeping it cold.

-On the other hand if the temperature drops below about 12*C then fermentation will stop.
+On the other hand if the temperature drops below about 12oC then fermentation will stop.
 Choosing the right weather to make your honey brown beer is critical.

-Thoroughly sterilise the bucket, tap, plastic spoon and hydrometer for one hour.
+Thoroughly sterilise the bucket, tap and plastic-spoon for one hour; and the hydrometer too.